cbcommunity/cb-administration-scripts/backup_restore/README.md

     -ma, --master-all   Optional.
 Backup master and all slaves.
 Ingnored if remote server is in standalone or slave mode
 ```

-All backups are created under BASE_FOLDER/YYYY-DD-MM-HH-mm-ss/HOSTNAME <br>
+All backups are created under *BASE_FOLDER/YYYY-DD-MM-HH-mm-ss/HOSTNAME* <br>
 Where <br>
 &nbsp;&nbsp;&nbsp;BASE_FOLDER can be provided as command line argument.
-Otherwise it set to a current directory of the script
+Otherwise it is set to a current directory of the script
 &nbsp;&nbsp;&nbsp;HOSTNAME is an IP address or a hostname